nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Team Fights & Final Boss

-Buy Thunder Bracers and restock on items

-Buy any Precious Eggs, Magic Mirrors, & Bead/Bead Chains

 Equip Aigis with Thunder Bracers, Metis with Null Elec accessory

 ### Akihiko & Ken

 * Scan Akihiko & set Metis to Knockdown
+* Don't bother reviving Metis
 * Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
 * Switch to Thor before Akihiko's attack to null it
 * Ziodyne on Thor turns
 * Thunder Reign/Ragnarok on non-Thor turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)

-Equip Null Slash accessory on Aigis, Null Fire on Metis
+Equip Null Slash accessory on Aigis

 ### Koromaru & Junpei

 * Stay on Yurlungur and spam Mabufudyne
 * Don't bother reviving Metis

-Equip Null Slash accessory on Aigis

 ### Yukari & Mitsuru